AG's Medicaid Control Unit Steps Up Enforcement Efforts

 Over the summer the Attorney General Office hired 40 new lawyers as part of its ongoing initiative to redouble its efforts against Medicaid fraud.
-Besides investigating and prosecuting Medicaid fraud, the AG’s Medicaid Fraud Control Unit (MFCU) also zealously roots out cases of patient neglect, drug diversion, and ordinary fraud and theft connected with the institutions and seniors who benefit from the program.
+Besides investigating and prosecuting Medicaid fraud, the AG’s Medicaid Fraud Control Unit (MFCU) also zealously roots out cases of patient neglect, drug diversion, and ordinary fraud and theft connected with the

 Effective May 2, 2007, the Texas Board of Nurse Examiners (recently renamed to the Texas Board of Nursing) adopted new language regarding rules §§ 214 and 215 governing Professional and Vocational Nursing Education.
 First published in the Texas Register on March 9, 2007, the rule change was designed to eliminate any misunderstanding as to the necessary student-to-faculty ratio required for an approved nursing school.
 The rule makes clear that by using preceptors, the maximum student-to-faculty ratio can be increased to 1:24 and for teaching assistants with a faculty member in a clinical setting, a ratio of 1:15.